 Our tips for cooking and eating on a camping holiday

 Cooking and eating on a camping holiday can be great fun as well as providing an excuse to get together with family, friends and even your fellow campers.
-Below are some of Flower’s tips for cooking out of doors.
+Below are some of Flower’s tips for camp cooking and what to cook when camping.

 A holiday is a great opportunity for exploring the area you’re staying in through its food and local produce, so you should always sample – and even have a go at making – some of the local specialities.
 A campsite can also be a good place to try out new foods and drinks thanks to the local markets they sometimes organise.
 And don’t forget to ask the staff about the best local producers and growers.
 They’ll be delighted to pass on information about their local products and cuisine.

 On a camping holiday, cooking should be fun and simple.
 If you’re in rental accommodation, you’ll find you have a wide range of cooking utensils at your disposal.
 If you’re camping, you’ll be a little more limited so imagination is the order of the day.
 Whichever option you choose, it’s easy to eat well on a camping holiday.
-Why not try asking your neighbours to share their ideas?
-Campsite staff, too, will be only to pleased to pass on their cooking tips.
+Why not try asking your neighbours to share their camping meal ideas?
+Campsite staff, too, will be only to pleased to pass on their cooking tips and camping recipes.
 And if you find you’re missing a vital ingredient, most Flower campsites have a small shop selling basic groceries, with famous food for camping.

 Some of our campsites provide barbecues free of charge or to rent.
 Remember to ask about them when you book your holiday.